List of The Waltons characters: Jason Walton

-Jason (Jon Walmsley) was born in The Waltons television program fictional timeline in the winter of 1918 (while his father John Walton Sr. was overseas in France on the Western Front of the First World War), second son and child of "Daddy" Walton and Olivia ("Mama," Liv) Walton (née Daly) back home in Virginia; grandson of Zebulon Tyler ("Grandpa" Zeb) Walton and Esther ("Grandma") Walton (née Morgan); nephew of Benjamin ("Uncle" Ben) Walton, plus another unknown aunt or uncle Walton, and maternal aunt Frances Daly (Olivia's sister) who lives in nearby Edgemont; baby Jason's elder brother of John-Boy Walton (Jr.), and other siblings, Mary Ellen Walton, Benjamin (Ben) Walton, Erin Esther Walton, James Robert (Jim-Bob) Walton (and long-kept family secret of his stillborn twin brother Joseph Zebulon Walton), and youngest Elizabeth Tyler Walton, 1st Cousin of Olivia, and cousin-in-law of Bob Hill.
+Jason (Jon Walmsley) was born in the winter of 1918 (while his father John was overseas in France on the Western Front of the First World War), second son and child of "Daddy” and Olivia ("Mama,") Walton (née Daly) in Virginia; grandson of Zebulon ("Grandpa" Zeb) Walton and Esther ("Grandma”); nephew of Benjamin (Uncle Ben) Walton, plus another unknown aunt or uncle, and maternal aunt Frances Daly who lives in Edgemont; brother of John-Boy, Mary Ellen, Benjamin (Ben), Erin, James Robert (Jim-Bob), and Elizabeth, 1st Cousin of Olivia, and cousin-in-law of Bob Hill.
 Jason has a good relationship with all his siblings, but is especially close to his older brother John-Boy.
-Though the two brothers have very different personalities and interests, they get along very well.
+Though the two have very different personalities and interests, they get along very well.
 The two became very close when John-Boy began college at nearby Boatwright University and their bond grew even stronger as the years went by.
-At age 15 in season one, he is a somewhat-introverted but good-natured musician who enjoys composing music for harmonica, guitar, and piano, some of which graced the show.
+At age 15 in season one, he is a somewhat-introverted but good-natured musician who enjoys composing music with a harmonica, guitar, and piano.
 He is a favorite of the Baldwin sisters, who often ask him to play their parlor piano and sing for them.
 In season three, Jason attends the Kleinberg Conservatory of Music; in season four he lands a job playing honkytonk piano at local tavern / roadhouse The Dew Drop Inn (which he later comes to own himself a few years later), much to Grandma's and Olivia's chagrin.
 In season five, Jason joins the National Guard of Virginia in the late 1930s because of the worsening international situation and to earn some extra money at home.
 In season seven, after the Japanese attack on Pearl Harbor, he struggles with the idea of killing another man and considers becoming a conscientious objector.
 He ultimately decides against this, and by season eight he joins the U.S. Army and is quickly promoted to the rank of sergeant.
-While initially stationed as a drill instructor in the fictitious Camp Rockfish near the Jefferson County seat town of Rockfish, a bit further from the village of Walton's Mountain, he meets a beautiful WAC (Women's Army Corps) sergeant, Antoinette "Toni" Hazelton, who is also musically talented.
+While initially stationed as a drill instructor in the fictitious Camp Rockfish near the Jefferson County, he meets a beautiful WAC (Women's Army Corps) sergeant, Antoinette "Toni" Hazelton, who is also musically talented.
 Though Jason initially gets on Toni's nerves, they eventually fall in love and marry.
-They have several children, all named after country singers of the time.
+They have several children, all named after country singers.